mitcho/turktools/README.md

 *Turktools*
 =========

-Tools for preparing linguistic surveys for Amazon Mechanical Turk.
+Tools for preparing linguistic surveys for Amazon Mechanical Turk, as described in Erlewine and Kotek (2013), [*A streamlined approach to online linguistic surveys*](link to lingbuzz submission here).

 ## Features